Request your Consultation

 Lawsuits filed under defamation per se involve statements that are so egregious, they are considered inherently defamatory.
 This includes statements, for example, implying the plaintiff committed a crime, fraud, moral turpitude.
 The harm is evident in such statements.
 In defamation per se cases, the plaintiff is not required to prove actual damages in order to win.

 Claims which cannot be filed as defamation per se, must be filed under defamation per quod.
 In these cases, the plaintiff must prove actual damages, and the jury decides if the statement in question carries a defamatory meaning.
 Actual damages can consist of any resulting negative consequences the plaintiff suffered; such as lost wages, future lost earning capacity, or other lost business or career opportunities.

 In the workplace, examples of defamation can be:

 In order to state a cause of action for defamation in Illinois, the plaintiff must allege the following four elements:

 The state’s statue of limitations allows an action for defamation to be commenced up to one year from the publication of the defamatory statement.

 Victims of defamation do not have much time to pursue a claim.
-Get in touch with us to schedule a free consultation with our Chicago defamation and harassment lawyers, so we may evaluate your case and let you know how we can help.
+Get in touch with us to schedule a confidential consultation with our Chicago defamation and harassment lawyers, so we may evaluate your case and let you know how we can help.